Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

 The application process at Waterloo is handled in two steps.
-The University requires that interested candidates request support from the proposed department where they intend to continue or pursue their doctoral program at UW by August 2, 2019.
+The University requires interested candidates to request support from the department at UW where they intend to continue or pursue their doctoral program by July 31, 2020.
 Applicants who receive departmental support to continue with the second step of the application process are required to submit their complete application within ResearchNet by 9:00 a.m.
-ET on September 26, 2019.
+EDT on September 16, 2020.

-Interested applicants must complete the Vanier CGS application, available now on ResearchNet, in collaboration with the proposed host Canadian institution to which they are pursuing doctoral studies.
+Interested applicants must complete the Vanier CGS application, available now on ResearchNet, in collaboration with the proposed host Canadian institution at which they are (or will be) pursuing doctoral studies.
 Without exception, the Vanier CGS is tenable ONLY at the institution that supported the original application.